CleverCloud/rust-guidelines/README.md

 Use the `conservative_impl_trait` feature, which drastically improves compilation errors and should be in stable _soonish_.

+### Use Continuous integration

+Rust integrates unit testing, and the ecosystem has a lot of tools to check your code runs properly.
+See <resources/.travis.yml> for an example Travis CI configuration.

 ## Useful crates

 ### HTTP requests